MARC NICHOLAS POTENZA

 JOHN T. JOST

-is one of the most widely known, most published, and most decisive political psychologists in the world today.
+he is one of the most widely known, most published, and most decisive political psychologists in the world today.
 He earned his degree in psychology from Duke University in 1989 and received his PhD at Yale University in 1995.
-He has been a professor at New York University since 2008.
-He is the author of five books and nearly 400 publications, with over 40,000 citations.
-He developed the Theory of System Justification, according to which people are motivated to defend, explain, and maintain the current social, economic, and political system for their sense of security.
-His most cited study explores the processes of motivated cognition that define political conservatism.
+He has been a professor at New York University since 2003.
+He is the author of seven books and nearly 400 publications, with over 60,000 citations.
+He developed the Theory of System Justification, according to which people are motivated to defend, explain, and maintain the current social, economic, and political system for their sense of certainty, security, and shared reality.
+His most cited study explores the processes of motivated social cognition that define political conservatism.
 Since 2010, he has been working closely with the staff of the Department of Social Psychology at ELTE, which resulted in several joint publications, and he was a guest lecturer at the Faculty of Education and Psychology on several occasions.
 Intense cooperation with him has considerably fostered the development of the study of social psychology and the international collaboration activities of the Faculty.